 Lee Yin Chen

-Prior to insolvency administrations, Yin Chen was an auditor and was involved in some litigation support work such as shareholders’ disputes, apart from the routine auditing.
+Prior to insolvency administrations, Yin Chen was an auditor and was involved in some litigation support work such as directors' or shareholders’ disputes, apart from the routine auditing.
 In 2011, Yin Chen left his employment as a senior manager with the corporate recovery department of a large accounting and consulting service group in Singapore and set up his own liquidation practice.